Luthey-Schulten-Lab/Lattice_Microbes/README.md

 This contains the Lattice Microbes source code, README_Zane for installation and simulation instructions, and sample lm files.
-The MinCell sample file was large, so I had to compress it in a tar.
+The MinCell sample file was large, so it is compressed in a tar.